Oscillating superflow in multicomponent Bose-Einstein condensates: Introduction

 BECs are characterised by a macroscopic condensate wavefunction, $\psi$, and the superfluid flow is inviscid and irrotational, with the condensate velocity, $\textbf{v}=(\hbar/m)\nabla \phi$, dependent purely on the gradient of the phase, $\phi$.
 In order for $\psi$ to remain single valued, circulation around a closed contour $\mathcal{C}$ in the condensate has to be quantized in units of $\int_{\mathcal{C}}\textbf{v}\cdot d \textbf{l} = h/m$, where $h$ is Plancks constant and $m$ is the boson mass.
 Single-component BECs in multiply connected toroidal geometries are known to allow for stable currents and are therefore perfect systems for studies of quantized superfluidity.

-While this quantization condition seems inherent to the idea of flow in toroidal geometries, it can be broken in two-component superfluids, that are in the immisicible azimuthally phase-separated regime \cite{Shimodaira2010, White2016}.
+While this quantization condition seems inherent to the idea of flow in toroidal geometries, it can be broken in two-component superfluids that are in the immisicible azimuthally phase-separated regime \cite{Shimodaira2010, White2016}.
 The flow of these systems then demonstrates emergent classical behaviour, with the domain wall requiring classical solid-body rotation, while the bulk of each condensate rotates as a typical superfluid vortex with a corresponding $1/r$ velocity field.
 This dichotomy of classical and quantum rotation was shown to be resolved by the appearance of a radial flow at the condensate phase boundary \cite{White2016}.

 Bose-Einstein condensates can be finely controlled, and experimentalists are increasingly able to create complicated and intricately shaped trapping potentials \cite{Neely2016,Boshier2015}.
 In this work we exploit these new possibilities and investigate superfluid flow around a racetrack potential.
 While an elliptical potential may at first sight be a simple extension of a toroidal geometry, it promises new and interesting physical features of superfluid flow, as due to a breaking of azimuthal and radial symmetry, angular momentum no longer has to be conserved \cite{Noether}.
+Furthermore, the spatial curvature in a one-dimensional elliptical waveguide introduces a geometrical potential which depends on the local curvature \cite{Leboeuf2001,Salasnich2022}.
+For large curvature (or highly elliptical waveguides), this results in an unequal distribution of condensate density, with increased density in regions of higher curvature \cite{Salasnich2022,Salasnicha2023}.

-In particular, we investigate the flow of a two-component system in the immiscible regime around an elliptically shaped racetrack potential which provides tighter trapping along the minor elliptical axis.
-The anisotropic trap width around the racetrack then requires that the length of the domain wall between the two condensate components grows and shrinks during the flow around the ellipse, which leads to a competition between hydrodynamic rotational energy and the intra and inter-component interaction energies.
+In this work, we focus on a two-component system in the immiscible regime.
+We investigate the flow around an elliptically shaped racetrack potential which provides tighter trapping along the minor elliptical axis.
+The anisotropic trap width around the racetrack then requires that the length of the domain wall between the two condensate components grows and shrinks while flowing around the ellipse, which leads to a competition between hydrodynamic rotational energy and the intra and inter-component interaction energies.